 30¢ x State Population = Expenditure Limit

-The State Population is determined as of January 1, 2010, and the 30¢ amount is adjusted annually beginning in 1997 in accordance with the Consumer Price Index.
-The following are figures from the last Gubernatorial election as reference.
-According to the Department of Health and Mental Hygiene Division of Health Statistics, the State population as of January 1, 2006 was 5,600,899.
-The adjusted value of 30¢ in accordance with the Consumer Price Index was .372595851.
+The State Population is determined as of January 1, 2014, and the 30¢ amount is adjusted annually beginning in 1997 in accordance with the Consumer Price Index.
+According to the Department of Health and Mental Hygiene Division of Health Statistics, the State population as of January 1, 2014 was 5,884,563.
+The adjusted value of 30¢ in accordance with the Consumer Price Index was $0.439476.

 Expenditures made on behalf of a candidate by a State or local party central committee are not subject to the expenditure limit.

 However, the following expenditures do count towards the candidate's expenditure limit: